djalbat/the-occam-user-manual/understanding-grammars.md

 Lastly, not part of this list but equally important is the way in which the parse tree and the tokens themselves are utilised and sometimes maninpulated.
 We cover this practice in this chapter, too.

-This chapter is somewhat long and involved but nonetheless the material must be covered, because understanding grammars is crucial to using Occam.
+This chapter is somewhat long and involved but nonetheless the material must be covered, because understanding grammars is essential when using Occam.
-Why is this?
-Why are grammars such an integral part of Occam?
-Firstly therefore, in order to try to answer this question, we give some examples of the use of grammars in Occam.
+In order to justify this statement we give some examples of their utility.

 ## Language flexibility and extensibility